 What this means is that we can support the CTIOs’ mission on exploring the “what,” with some good training on the “how.”

 Three Areas of Focus: Process, People, Structure

-As an Organization Development professional, I focus on five areas of intervention: process, people, structure, product and customer.
+At Agile Organization Development we see organizations through the five lenses of process, people, structure, product and customer.

-Often CTIOs are achievers in their previous product development and customer facing roles, so my focus will go to development efforts for the first three areas of intervention: process, people and structure.
+Often CTIOs are achievers in their previous product development and customer facing roles, so our focus will go to development efforts for the first three areas of intervention: process, people and structure.

 From ancient to modern times, the sure-fire way known to conquer complexity is trial and error.
 It’s as simple as that.

-Yet, we are so ingrained in waterfall project management culture, it’s incredibly hard to get out of the deterministic and linear thinking habit.
+Yet, we are so ingrained in waterfall project management culture, it is incredibly hard to get out of the deterministic and linear thinking habit.
 The comfort of a clear end state and transparent step by step process all the way to the end is so alluring, we decidedly allow ourselves to be fooled despite the clear consciousness of the known phenomena of “planning fallacy” (plenty of Dilbert cartoons to prove that).